Xetibo/ReSet-Doc/sections/introduction.typ

 @PluginSystemEvaluation in order to evaluate the best plugin system architecture for this thesis.\
-Explicit implementations details for the resulting plugin system are discussed in @Results.
+Explicit implementations details for the resulting plugin system are discussed in @PluginSystemResults.

 As explained in @Objectives, this thesis will include exemplary plugins.
 For these plugins, existing solutions for specific environments are analyzed in
 @ExemplaryPluginAnalysis, which is used to create a mockup in @PluginUIMockups.
-This information is used to create the plugins in @ExemplaryPluginAnalysis, with the results being tested by users in @UserTesting.
+This information is used to create the plugins in @MonitorPluginImplementation and @KeyboardPluginImplementation, with the results being tested by users in
+@UserTesting.

 At last, the conclusion of this thesis and potential future work is found in
 @Conclusion.